Groogy/rbSFML/README.markdown

   * `rake` - Build all SFML as shared libraries.

-7. Run `rake test` to ensure everything is working and then `rake gem` to package rbSFML as a Ruby gem.
+7. Run `rake test` to ensure everything is working and then `rake install` to put the generated files somewhere Ruby can find it.

 8. You can build the documentation (at doc/frames.html) with `rake doc` and run the samples with `rake samples`.